24 Free Summer Things To Do in Grand Rapids

 Summer reading programs at the library also feature magicians, concerts, special events and more.
 Check out your local library for details on a program near you.

-Local VBS’s are a great type of summer camp for kids.
-Most are free, and some come with a small fee.
+Local VBS Programs are a great type of summer camp for kids.
+Most are free, though some come with a small fee.

-Stake out your spot along the river across from the fountain on these dates, wait till just after sunset and enjoy!
+Stake out your spot along the river across from the fountain and wait till just after sunset and enjoy!

 Every night features a different selection of music with coordinating colorful water displays from the fountain.
-Specially themed evenings are very popular like The Greatest Showman, Pixar, Star Wars, and Frozen.
+Specially-themed evenings are very popular like The Greatest Showman, Christmas in July and Jimmy Buffett.

 The Gerald R. Ford airport sports a really nice viewing area that’s great for watching planes and a fun place to picnic!